Kothajagadeesh/PageFactoryModel/README.md

 - Application -> [Automation Practice](http://automationpractice.com/index.php)

 **How to Execute**
-Download the Framework from GIT
+1. Download the Framework from GIT
-Intellij -> View Tool Windows -> Maven -> Select Desired profile (prod-local-chrome) prod -> Environment (stag, qa, prod) local -> Execution type (local, grid, saucelabs, browser stack) chrome -> Browser type
+2. Intellij -> View Tool Windows -> Maven -> Select Desired profile (prod-local-chrome)
+3. prod -> Environment (stag, qa, prod)
+4. local -> Execution type (local, grid, saucelabs, browser stack)
+5. chrome -> Browser type

 We can update the profile length with as many values as we can

 *Terminal*
-install mvn from Terminal
+- install mvn from Terminal
-navigate to project path from Terminal
+- navigate to project path from Terminal
-Type "mvn clean install -Denv=prod-chrome-local"  (without quotes) and press enter
+- Type "mvn clean install -Denv=prod-chrome-local"  (without quotes) and press enter

-** Reports **
+**Reports**

-Reports will be generate under test-output folder after execution
+- Reports will be generate under test-output folder after execution

-** Doc **
+**Doc**
 Can view the project doc under doc -> index.html

-** Tests **
+**Tests**

-Go to TESTCASES.MD
+Read TESTCASES.MD